Auburn man held without bail on kidnapping and sexual assault charges

 Gavin also was charged with aggravated assault, which carries a maximum penalty of 10 years in prison.
 A charge of criminal threatening with a dangerous weapon is punishable by up to five years in prison.

-Gavin was arrested about 2:30 a.m.
-Tuesday when they spotted him driving a Volvo station wagon on Minot Avenue.

-On Monday night police had been called to a home for a report of a missing teenager.
+On the night of April 25, police had been called to a home for a report of a missing teenager.
 That girl's parents had been called by a concerned friend, police said.

 The missing girl was last seen by her parents in a parking lot across the street from their home.